VedaWebProject/vedaweb/readme.md

 ## Important Notes

 ### State of Development
 VedaWeb is still under development.
-It's currently in beta phase and will undergo numerous significant changes in the near future.
-Naturally, this also applies to the API endpoints documented below.
+It's currently in proof-of-concept phase and will undergo numerous significant changes in the near future.
+Naturally, this also applies to the API endpoints.

 ### Description of the API
 The VedaWeb application exposes some API endpoints which are (at the time) limited to what the application itself needs to run.
 This might change in the future in that new, additional endpoints - which are actually *meant* to be used by other applications - will be added.

 ## Documentation of existing API endpoints
-> *May 2019* (!)
+> :speech_balloon: The short documentation below is from *May 2019* (!)
+> For more recent information, please see the dynamic documentation at [https://vedaweb.uni-koeln.de/rigveda/swagger-ui.html](https://vedaweb.uni-koeln.de/rigveda/swagger-ui.html)!

 ### Direct Document Access via Index Numbers
 The endpoints used for direct access to the documents managed by the application are accessible via simple `GET` requests of the following form: